SofronieKevinDavid/EyeUI/README.md

 # Project Title

 I made a game as a site for people with eyesight problems, "Eye".
-An user can log in, play the game and track his score
+An user can log in, play the game and track his score.

 ## Getting Started